 The Hebrew Vedas contain poems and songs composed from God to man, rather than from man to God.
 This collection, called Psalms, are Hebrew Gitas.
 Though written by people, their authors claimed that God inspired their compositions, and thus are His.
 But how can we know if this is true?
 We can know this because they foresaw or predicted real human history and we can check the predictions.

 Take Psalm 22 for example.
-The Hebrew King David wrote it ca 1000 BCE (who also foresaw the coming ‘Christ’).
+The Hebrew King David wrote it ca. 1000 BCE (he also foresaw the coming ‘Christ’).
 It praises someone whose hands and feet are ‘pierced’ in torture, then ‘laid in the dust of death’ but afterwards achieved a great victory for all ‘families of earth’.
 The question is who?

 The answer to this helps us understand bhakti better.